Canso, Nova Scotia: Raid on Canso (1775)

-During the American Revolution, Canso was subject to numerous raids by American privateers.
-George Washington's Marblehead Regiment raided Charlottetown, Prince Edward Island on November 17, 1775 and three days later, they raided Canso Harbor.
+During the American Revolutionary War, Canso was subject to numerous raids by American privateers.
+George Washington's Marblehead Regiment raided Charlottetown, Prince Edward Island on November 17, 1775 and three days later, they raided Canso Harbour.

 Raid on Canso (1776)

 On September 22, 1776, Canso was attacked by American privateer John Paul Jones.
 The privateer sailed on USS Providence and destroyed fifteen vessels, and damaged much property on shore.
 There he recruited men to fill the vacancies created by manning his prizes, burned a British fishing schooner, sank a second, and captured a third besides a shallop which he used as a tender.
-Jones then pillaged the community of Petit-de-Grat and Arichat, Nova Scotia on Isle Madame, Nova Scotia and then returned to Boston.
+Jones then sacked the settlements of Petit-de-Grat and Arichat, Nova Scotia on Isle Madame, Nova Scotia and then returned to Boston.

 On November 22, John Paul Jones returned to Canso in USS Alfred.
 Boats from the ship raided the community, his crews burned a transport bound for Canada with provisions and a warehouse full of whale oil, besides capturing a small schooner.
-Captain Jones then went on to present-day Sydney, Nova Scotia to free Americans imprisoned in the British coal mines.
+Captain Jones then went on to present-day Sydney, Nova Scotia to free Americans imprisoned in local coal mines.